arnold-c/OutbreakDetection/manuscript/manuscript.typ

 By explicitly modeling the interaction between the two, we make a case that surveillance systems should take a holistic approach; prematurely constraining one component can lead to drastically different, and suboptimal, results.
 Additionally, by defining outbreak bounds concretely we have been able to calculate metrics of outbreak detection performance that draw parallels to those used when evaluating individual diagnostic tests.
 This provides an intuitive understanding and simple implementation of this method in resource-constrained environments, something that may not be possible with many outbreak detection and early warning system simulations in the literature.
-An evaluation of all outbreak detection algorithms is beyond the scope of this work, but a more computationally expensive approach based on nowcasting incidence may help overcome the shortcomings of RDTs in high-noise scenarios.
+An evaluation of all outbreak detection algorithms is beyond the scope of this work, but a more computationally expensive approach based on nowcasting incidence may help overcome the shortcomings of imperfect diagnostics in high-noise scenarios.

 For computational simplicity, this paper did not include demography in the model structure.
 And while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.